d4v1d0v1c/rvi/README.md

-# rvi
+# rmore
-A tiny rust clone of bvi.
+A tiny rust clone of bmore, inspired a lot from bat.